Tom Cowan-Dickie: Career

-Cowan-Dickie came through the academy at Exeter Chiefs and went on loan to Cornish Pirates for the 2010-11 and 2011-12 season.
+Cowan-Dickie came through the academy at Exeter Chiefs and went on loan to Cornish Pirates for the 2010–11 and 2011–12 season.
 He then signed a new contract with Exeter and went on loan to Plymouth Albion, before joining them permanently in 2014.

 In 2016 Cowan-Dickie played a season for Redruth in National League 2 and represented Cornwall as they won the County Championship.
 He re-joined Plymouth for a single season in National League 1 before moving upwards again in 2017 to Cornish Pirates in the RFU Championship.

 Injuries limited Cowan-Dickie's appearances for the Pirates but he signed a new contract in the summer of 2021, before joining Leicester Tigers on loan in September 2021.
 He made his Tigers debut on 18 September 2021 as a replacement in a win against his former club Exeter, and then scored his first try on 5 November 2021 securing the four-try bonus point with a last minute score against Bath.
-On 13 December 2021, his move to Leicester became a permanent transfer as he signed a contract until the end of the 2021-22 season.
-He left Leicester with immediate effect on 31 December 2022.
+On 13 December 2021, his move to Leicester became a permanent transfer as he signed a contract until the end of the 2021–22 season.
+He left Leicester on 31 December 2022.

-On 24 January 2023, Cowan-Dickie signed for Welsh region Ospreys as injury cover for the rest of the 2022-23 season in the United Rugby Championship.
+On 24 January 2023, Cowan-Dickie signed for Welsh region Ospreys as injury cover for the rest of the 2022–23 season in the United Rugby Championship.